MustaverseDigital/ETHGlobal2025Hackthon-Aura/README.md

    Self Protocol is used to verify borrower nationality, ensuring the platform complies with RWA legal and regulatory standards.

 6. **AI Agent Valuation:**
-   An AI Agent provides real-time valuation of diamond assets, enhancing transparency and enabling more informed lending and investment decisions.
+   An AI Agent, powered by a large language model (LLM), provides real-time diamond asset valuations.

 ## Deployment